richardp2/richardp2.github.io/_posts/2014-02-12-markdown-blogging.md

 ---
 layout: post
+category: general
 title: Blogging with Markdown
 author:
   name: Richard Perry
-category: general
 comments: false
+published: true
 ---

 I have decided to give Jekyll a go via GitHub Pages, and as part of this I thought I should try using markdown only.

 This is my first proper post using it, so let's see how it looks.